mako-framework/docs/01_getting_started/05_upgrading.md

 ### Views

 The `{{$foo || 'Default'}}` and `{{$foo or 'Default'}}` syntax has been deprecated since it will cause unexpected behaviour when printing the output of a ternary expression using the `||` and `or` operators.
 Use the new `{{$foo, default: 'Default'}}` syntax instead.

+The new `default` syntax also has a small change in behaviour.
+It will print out the value for variables containing `0`, `0.0` and `"0"`.